 Vallis, Daisy Louise W. Died May 5, 1946.
-Only Bermudian woman killed in action in WW2.
-She was killed on her way to be demobbed.
+Only Bermudian woman killed as the result of WW2.
+She was killed on her way to be de-mobbed.
 She was a Leading Aircraftwoman of the Royal Canadian Air Force (Women's Division).

 Welch, Geoffrey A. Flying for the Royal Air Force, he was killed in action in early 1943 over Benghazi in Libya during the North African campaign.

 West, George Wendell.
 Died in 1942 at Timor from war wounds.